vishal21004/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

 **Procedure**

-/* write all the steps invloved */
+1.Go to quartus software.

+2.Set new environment.

+3.Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.

+4.Run the program.

+5.Give inputs in the waveform table.

+6.Run the program.

 **PROGRAM**

-Program for flipflops and verify its truth table in quartus using Verilog programming.

-RegisterNumber:212222230177
-Name:Vishal M.A

 ```
-module JKflipflop(q, qb,j,k,clock,reset);
+module JK_FF(q, qb,j,k,clock,reset);
     input j,k,clock,reset;
     output reg q, qb;